The Benefits of Flaxseed

 Keeping them whole until used also slows this down.
 The tough hull of flax beautifully protects these delicate oils inside, and it’s not until the hull is ‘cracked’ that oxidation speeds up.

 I recommend buying whole and then storing in the freezer for up to 6 months.
-It’s ok to grind a larger amount at one time to make daily use more realistic (or for use in the Flax Almond Fiber Mix found in all season’s of the e-recipe books), just be sure to store your freshly ground seeds in the freezer, too.
+It’s ok to grind a larger amount at one time to make daily use more realistic, just be sure to store your freshly ground seeds in the freezer, too.

 If you still prefer to buy your flaxseeds ground, please just be sure to store them in the freezer once you open the bag and look for cold-milled on the label as the method of processing.